 Whether you’re a beginner or experienced personal trainer, setting effective goals is crucial for your career’s success.

-In this article, you’ll learn how to set realistic goals for your personal training career.
+In this article, you’ll learn how to set realistic goals for your personal training business and career.

 Three Important Goals to Set as a Personal Trainer

 Before you start marketing your personal training services to new prospects, it’s important that you set specific goals designed to keep you on track.

 Your goals give you a sense of direction and purpose.
 Without them, you may not know which steps are actually moving the needle forward.
 As a personal trainer, we recommend setting three separate goals - short-term, long-term, and revenue goals.